The Devil Wears Prada (film): Commercial

 On its June 30 opening weekend, right before the Independence Day holiday, the film was on 2,847 screens.
 Through that Sunday, July 2, it grossed $27 million, second only to the big-budget Superman Returns, breaking The Patriot's six-year-old record for the largest take by a movie released that holiday weekend that did not win the weekend; a record that stood until Ice Age: Dawn of the Dinosaurs broke it in 2009.

 During its first week it added $13 million.
 This success led Fox to add 35 more screens the next weekend, the widest domestic distribution the film enjoyed.
 Although it was never any week's top-grossing film, it remained in the top 10 through July.
 Its theatrical run continued through December 10, shortly before the DVD release.

 "The core marketing was definitely to women," Gabler recalls, "but the men didn't resist going to the movie."
 She felt that male viewers responded favorably to the movie because they sought a glimpse inside fashion, and because Miranda "was enjoyable to watch".
 The release date helped generate word of mouth when people who had seen it discussed it at holiday gatherings.
 "They were talking about it, like a summer reading book," said Gabler.

-It had a very successful run in theaters, making nearly $125 million in the United States and Canada and over $325 million worldwide, a career-high for all three top-billed actresses at that time.
-Streep would surpass it two years later with Mamma Mia while Hathaway exceeded it with 2010's Alice in Wonderland.
-Blunt would not be in a higher-grossing film until the 2014 movie adaptation of the Broadway musical Into the Woods (also starring Streep).
+It had a very successful run in theaters, making nearly $125 million in the United States and Canada and over $326 million worldwide, a career-high for all three top-billed actresses at that time.
+Streep would surpass it two years later with Mamma Mia while Hathaway exceeded it in 2010 with Alice in Wonderland.
+Blunt would not be in a higher-grossing film until 2014 with Edge of Tomorrow.